a-h/templ/docs/docs/10-security/index.md

 }
 ```

 `onClick` attributes, and other `on*` attributes are used to execute JavaScript.
-To prevent user data from being unescapted, `on*` attributes accept a `templ.ComponentScript`.
+To prevent user data from being unescaped, `on*` attributes accept a `templ.ComponentScript`.

 ```html
 script onClickHandler(msg string) {